chilperic/Deutsch-wipa-2026/README.md

 ### Spaced repetition

-Progress is stored in the browser using `localStorage`.
+Progress is stored locally in the browser using `localStorage`.

 The app tracks: